 The great man, Albert Einstein had said – If at first, the idea is not absurd, then there is no hope for it.
 How true!
 Just rewind history and look at some of the greatest inventions that ever came about.
-Think of them just as ideas…nothing more.
+Think of them just as ideas… nothing more.
 Shorn off success and hindsight, they seem truly incredulous (and ridiculous) don’t they?
 Ideas are then, just opportunities which come disguised as cranks.

 That was then.
 Today, at least you won’t be subjected to the Roman Inquisition for suggesting that the Earth revolves around the Sun.
 You can cross an ocean with an idea.
 And maybe make a product or the world a better place.
 In fact, in my last post we did talk about how to ignite sparks of innovative ideas.

 Now, there are some well-known companies that encourage you to share your ideas.
-For their own bottomlines or more selfless ends, the seven on this short list are some avenues where you can give wings to your ideas.
+For their own bottomlines or more selfless ends, the five on this short list are some avenues where you can give wings to your ideas.

 As you well know, Dell has no “middleman”.
 Dell sells computers directly to computers.
 They have the same approach with ideas.
 Idea Storm is a Dell platform for sharing ideas and even brainstorming on how to make computing better.
 The statistic says that the database has nearly 18,000 ideas and nearly 500+ ideas have already been implemented.
 The site also has a segment called Storm Sessions where ideas are asked for based around a certain requirement or topic.
 These are time bound brainstorming sessions.
 You might be glad to know that you don’t have to be a Dell customer to participate on this idea sharing site.